KULeuven-MICAS/htvm/README.md

 <!--- under the License. -->
 Sirius fork of TVM
 ------------------
-This is a fork of the tvm project at https://github.com/apache/tvm @commit  2af3ab1e36e0e78bac8448a0357abee317fabb1f
+This is a fork of the tvm project at https://github.com/apache/tvm on commit  2af3ab1e36e0e78bac8448a0357abee317fabb1f

 Sirius-specific files and documentation are covered in the `sirius` folder.